tyngw/markdown-table-editor/README.md

 - **Delete Row/Column**: Right-click on row/column headers for delete options
 - **Sorting**: Click column headers to sort (click again to reverse order)
 - **Drag & Drop**: Drag row/column headers to reorder

+## Multi-Table Support

+This extension now robustly handles documents containing multiple tables and mixed content:

+### Multiple Tables
+- **Table Selection**: When opening the editor on a document with multiple tables, choose which table to edit from an intuitive selection dialog
+- **Accurate Positioning**: Each table is tracked by its index in the document, ensuring precise updates
+- **Safe Updates**: Changes to one table won't affect other tables or content in the document

+### Mixed Content Compatibility
+- **Code Blocks**: Tables within code blocks are ignored (not parsed as actual tables)
+- **Lists and Quotes**: Seamlessly handles documents with lists, block quotes, and other Markdown elements
+- **Headers and Text**: Preserves all non-table content during table updates
+- **Line Range Accuracy**: Uses advanced parsing to determine exact table boundaries

+### Error Prevention
+- **Backup Creation**: Automatic backup before any file modification
+- **Validation**: Comprehensive validation of table structure and file content
+- **Recovery**: Clear error messages and recovery options if something goes wrong

 ## Keyboard Shortcuts